cherie-sage/backend-challenge/README.md

 This is an empty Django project.
 There is no app code in it yet.
 That is on purpose — we will give you the task on the day of the interview.

-Before the interview, please open the project and check that it runs.
+**Before the interview**, please open the project and check that it runs.
 You do **not** need to write any code yet.

 ---